ilGhera/wc-exporter-for-danea/readme.txt

 * Enhancement: Better plugin settings navigation

-= 1.0.1 =
-Release Date: 09 April, 2018
-* Bug Fix: Special characters in product names stop the transfer of orders.
-* Bug Fix: PHP Notices

 = 1.0.0 =
-Release Date: 15 January, 2018
+Release Date: 18 January, 2018

 * Enhancement: Export product weight and measures with gross or net values.
-* Enhancement: New orders feed url, created from the user's Premium Key and a random code
 * Enhancement: Use the tax name instead of the value, useful if they were imported previously from Danea Easyfatt.
+* Enhancement: (Premium) New orders feed url, created from the user's Premium Key and a random code
 * Bug Fix: PHP Notices and deprecated functions.

-= 0.9.7.1 =
-Release Date: 24 July, 2017

-* Bug Fix: Shipping cost must be passed to Danea as it is.

-= 0.9.7 =
-Release Date: 21 July, 2017

-* Bug Fix: Shipping cost amount with tax included.
-* Bug Fix: jQuery conflict for the plugin menu tabs.
-* Bug Fix: Order product name sanitized.
-* Bug Fix: Danea variation products (size & color) not reconized with just one attribute.

-= 0.9.6 =
-Release Date: 26 April, 2017

-* Bug Fix: Wrong discount for bundled items in orders feed.
-* Bug Fix: Custom order item meta visible in back-end order page.

 = 0.9.5 =
 Release Date: 11 April, 2017

-* Bug Fix: Product parent categories not exported if not set.
+* Bag Fix: Product parent categories not exported if not set.

 = 0.9.4 =